A History Of Baseball Cards

 Following the Great Depression, many owners feared that they would have trouble drawing fans to the games, given the significant impact the stock market crash had on overall economic and psychological well-being.
 And they were right; in the seasons of 1931 and 1932, “gate levels plunged 70 percent from the figures of 1930.

-Owners began to provide giveaways to fans, introduced nighttime baseball, started widespread radio broadcasting, and introduced an All-Star Game.
-These changes appeared to re-invigorate the game as Americans grasped onto what they considered one of the irreplaceable joys in life–baseball.
+Owners began providing giveaways to fans, introduced nighttime baseball, started widespread radio broadcasting, and introduced an All-Star Game.
+These changes appeared to re-invigorate the game as Americans grasped onto what they considered one of the irreplaceable joys in life—baseball.

 And it didn’t hurt to have the support of names like Babe Ruth, Lou Gehrig, and Ted Williams to help draw in folks to the games.
 With this newfound love of the game, a new concept was introduced – a pack of cards sold along with a piece of gum, targeted mainly at youth in America.
 This issue from Goudey Gum in 1933 is considered one of the most popular vintage baseball card issues in history.

-Cards from the inaugural Goudey Gum issue in 1933 feature wonderful color portraits, and at 240 cards, this is Goudey’s largest set.
+Cards from the inaugural Goudey Gum issue in 1933 feature wonderful color portraits.
+At 240 cards, this is Goudey’s largest set.
 The set is basically a who’s who of major league Hall of Famers, featuring cards from Babe Ruth, Lou Gehrig, Jimmy Fox, and Napoleon Lajoie.

 As evidence of just how popular “The Babe” was at the time, the ’33 Goudey (R319) set actually features four cards of Ruth (#53, #144, #149, #188).

-According to PSA, #53 (yellow background) is the hardest to come across, followed by #149 (red background).
-Card #144 (aka ‘Full Body Ruth’) was double printed and is more widely available.
+According to PSA, card #53 (yellow background) is the hardest to find, followed by #149 (red background).
+Card #144 (aka ‘Full Body Ruth’) was double-printed and is more widely available.

-Aside from Ruth, one of the granddaddies of the set is the Napoleon Lajoie card, considered one of the rarest and most sought-after of this era.
+Aside from Ruth, the Napoleon Lajoie card is one of the set’s granddaddies.
+It is considered one of the rarest and most sought-after cards of this era.

-Lajoie was not initially included in the set and, due to an outcry from fans, later produced it in 1934.
-But, only those who sent a letter to Goudey could receive the card.
+Lajoie was not initially included in the set, but due to an outcry from fans, it was later produced in 1934.
+However, only those who sent a letter to Goudey could receive the card.

 According to PSA, less than 100 of the Lajoie cards have been submitted for grading.
-And if you’re lucky to have one sitting around, it is worth a pretty penny; a high-graded PSA 9 Lajoie sold for $144,000 at the end of 2017.
+If you’re lucky to have one, it is worth a pretty penny; a high-graded PSA 9 Lajoie sold for $144,000 at the end of 2017.

-In 1934, Goudey produced a smaller set with only 96 cards, which featured the rookie card of Hank Greenberg but oddly enough featured no Babe Ruth cards (remember he had four cards in the previous year’s set).
+In 1934, Goudey produced a smaller set with only 96 cards.
+It featured Hank Greenberg’s rookie card but, oddly enough, no Babe Ruth cards (remember he had four cards in the previous year’s set).

 The cards featured a unique tagline on the front of each card, which notes “Lou Gehrig says” in 84 of the 96 cards of the set.
 The remaining twelve cards are tagged with a red “Chuck Klein says” border.